MITLibraries/solenoid/docs/README.md

 If for some reason you wanted to set it up from scratch, you'd need to do the following:
 * Set up a Heroku instance associated with your repository (https://devcenter.heroku.com/articles/deploying-python)
+* `heroku buildpacks:set heroku/python`
+* `heroku buildpacks:add --index 1 heroku/nodejs`
+  * This is needed to run the grunt task that compiles and compresses assets.
 * `heroku config:set DJANGO_SECRET_KEY=<a secret key>`
   * Can be anything; a 50-character random string is reasonable.
 * `heroku config:set DJANGO_SETTINGS_MODULE=solenoid.settings.heroku`